All about the brand settings

 10. Data elements

-The data elements give you the option to visualize data.
-This includes a counter element that counts up to a given value, a bar element that progresses to a given value, and an animated circle element.
+Data elements give you the option to visually represent data.
+These include a counter element that counts up to a specified value, a bar element that progresses to a given value, and a circle element in the form of a donut chart

 Here, you set the default styling for data elements in your content.